 Tips for the AI Executive: Don't Study, Play.

 At my core, I’m a doer.
 I’m a hands-on builder.
-But like most tech leaders who move into leadership positions - you use more excel/powerpoint/email than actual code terminals.
+But like most tech leaders who move into leadership positions, you use more Excel, PowerPoint, and email than actual code terminals.

-As part of a new app - our team was capturing voice and transcribing to text.
-The tech was Whisper model available on Hugging Face.
+As part of a new app, our team was capturing voice and transcribing to text.
+The tech was the Whisper model available on Hugging Face.

 1. What is this thing

-Simple questions to gemini - this is really obvious.
-But it surprises me still how many people ask questions in meetings that a single prompt could clear up.
-I don’t just ask about what it is - I try to go a bit deeper and ask about alternatives and risks to a given tech.
+Simple questions to Gemini are obvious, but it still surprises me how many people ask questions in meetings that a single prompt could clear up.
+I don’t just ask what a technology is.
+I try to go a bit deeper and ask about alternatives and risks.

-The tradeoff’s for Whisper are actually interesting - and the decisions for our use case do make sense being a batch oriented and on-device transcription.
+The tradeoffs for Whisper are actually interesting, and the decisions for our use case do make sense for a batch-oriented and on-device transcription flow.

 2. Dig a little deeper

 The podcast is usually about 15-20 minutes.
-Sometimes funny, sarcastic amazingly real sounding.
-The podcasters walk through the topic, calling out important points from specific articles.
-They will often say things like, “According to a PWC Paper - …” This sound byte version of knowledge helps me to make this sticky.
+Sometimes funny, sarcastic, and amazingly real sounding.
+The hosts walk through the topic, call out important points from specific articles, and make the knowledge sticky.
 It also maximizes my commute time.

 3. Play with it

-Finally - I use Google Colab to create a demo.
-There are a hundred ways to do this now, but I like using Colab as an old fashioned code editor.
-I give a prompt to Gemini inside of colab to make sure it downloads latest versions of everything - then explain what I am trying to learn about and ask it to be very verbose with comments - assume nothing about my knowledge.
+Finally, I use Google Colab to create a demo.
+There are a hundred ways to do this now, but I like using Colab as an old-fashioned code editor.
+I give a prompt to Gemini inside Colab to make sure it downloads the latest versions of everything, then explain what I am trying to learn and ask it to be very verbose with comments.

-The process doesn’t always go great - but this is the play.
-Even the frustration of things not working - is part of the process of learning.
-Getting API Keys to work, understanding how the model installs and updates, and finally getting the model to transcribe samples.
-It is awesome.
+The process doesn’t always go great, but that is the play.
+Even the frustration of things not working is part of the process of learning.
+Getting API keys to work, understanding how the model installs and updates, and finally getting the model to transcribe samples is all part of it.